Pere Ubu gets through the day Screenshot

 If a musician or road technician joins an Ubu tour from another tour, or leaves an Ubu tour for another tour, then only half the relevant travel costs are payable by Ubu Projex.
 The same principle applies to recording sessions.
 In no case will Ubu Projex pay travel costs exceeding the amount it would have paid had such individual traveled to or from his place of residence.

-For the purposes of Ubu Accounts a person is allowed only one place of residence.
+For the purposes of Ubu Accounts, a person is allowed only one place of residence.

 3. Each tour has a Budget Currency.
 (As a rule, the English pound is the currency for Europe and the dollar for the USA.)
 Tours are budgeted using Budget Exchange Rates for foreign currency conversions to the Budget Currency.